 High turnover can be a red flag to managerial & leadership issues.
 People get fed up with bad managers and tend to move on.
 Did you know that a bad manager is the top reason people leave their jobs?
 A high turnover signals that many people are likely leaving due to an ineffective manager.

+These are 7 signs you work for a horrible boss — but it is hardly an exhaustive list.
+Knowing these can help you recognize dysfunction and address it.
 Are you dealing with a horrible boss?
 I hope not, but if you are you definitely now know the signs & consequences.
 Having lived through nearly every type of horrible boss – I entirely empathize & understand.
 The good news is that you can do several things to improve the situation.
 First you can be the effective communicator who is assertive and willing to address the issues you experience with him/her.
 You can be the employee who empowers and respects others, exhibits emotional intelligence and communicates effectively.
 Remember that leadership doesn’t need a title or position of power, rather it comes from everyone at every level of a successful organization.
 You can be a persuasive and successful leader that others will look up to.
 If you find even after showing the best of yourself that things don’t change it may be time to look for a new role.
 Remember that change is largely positive and opportunities abound.
 If not, you will enjoy the positive outgrowths of addressing these issues and the ensuing positive growth for you and your organization.